grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

   # Unregister from the ring upon clean shutdown.
   # CLI flag: -store-gateway.sharding-ring.unregister-on-shutdown
   [unregister_on_shutdown: <boolean> | default = true]

-# (experimental) Number of OS threads that are dedicated for handling requests.
-# Set to 0 to disable use of dedicated OS threads for handling requests.
-# CLI flag: -store-gateway.thread-pool-size
-[thread_pool_size: <int> | default = 0]
 ```

 ### memcached